-Lieutenant Lynne Curl is a twenty four year veteran of law enforcement and twenty-one of those years has been with the Oxford Police Department.
-Lt.
-Curl has her Associates Degree in Criminal Justice from Vance Granville Community College and Advanced Law Enforcement Degree Certificate from North Carolina Training and Standards.
+Captain Lynn Curl is a twenty-four-year veteran of law enforcement and twenty-one of those years has been with the Oxford Police Department.
+Capt.
+Curl has her Associate's Degree in Criminal Justice from Vance Granville Community College and Advanced Law Enforcement Degree Certificate from North Carolina Training and Standards.
 She completed the Law Enforcement Executive Program at NCSU and attended the Management Institute at the Coastal Plains Law Enforcement Center in Wilson, NC.

-Lieutenant Curl is a native to Henderson, North Carolina and having grown up locally is very familiar with all of the surrounding communities.
-Lt.
+Capt.
+Curl is a native to Henderson, North Carolina, and having grown up locally is very familiar with all of the surrounding communities.
+Capt.
 Curl began her career as a Ranger for the North Carolina State Parks in 1989.
 She decided to attend Basic Law Enforcement Training and graduated in 1990.
-Lt.
+Capt.
 Curl became employed with the Clinton Police Department and in turn furthered her career by serving as a D.A.R.E Officer with the Sampson County Sheriff’s Department.

-In 1998 Lt.
+In 1998 Capt.
 Curl accepted a position as a patrol officer at Oxford Police Department.
-Lt.
-Curl has also held assignments as K-9 Officer, Detective with the High Intensity Target Team, lead officer of the High Intensity Target Team, Sergeant of the Criminal Investigation Division, and then promoted to Lieutenant of the Criminal Investigation Division in 2012.
+Capt.
+Curl has also held assignments as K-9 Officer, Detective with the High-Intensity Target Team, lead officer of the High-Intensity Target Team, Sergeant of the Criminal Investigation Division, and then promoted to Lieutenant of the Criminal Investigation Division in 2012.
 She also serves as the Power Shift and Emergency Response Team Leader and Professional Standards Investigator today.